Friedrich Leibniz: Biography

-By Difference, Aviram Sariel has showen that in an address he delivered in 1646, Friedirch equated Apollo, the Greek god of knowledge, with Lucifer the christian devil, and introduced other variants in Biblical and Greek myths.
+On the other hand, in an address he delivered in 1646, Friedrich equated Apollo, the Greek god of knowledge, with Lucifer the christian devil, and introduced other variants in Biblical and Greek myths, notably the view of Eve as the she-Python slaughtered by Apollo-Lucifer.

-Leibniz is notable because his mathematical "descendants," which include Carl Friedrich Gauss, number more than 170,000.
+Friedrich Leibniz is notable because his mathematical "descendants," which include Carl Friedrich Gauss, number more than 170,000 (largely due to his son).

 Family

 Leibniz was married three times.
 His first marriage was on 31 January 1625 to Anna Fritzsche, who died on 14 March 1634 in Leipzig, the daughter of Mag.
 Benedict Fritzsche.
 From the marriage came six known children, only two of whom lived to adulthood: